 TrailGenic Longevity Method™ — fasted hiking, altitude, cold exposure, and autophagy working as one.

-Powered by Ella, the reflective AI voice behind a Personal World Model of how the human body adapts to stress, altitude, fasting, and recovery over time.
+Powered by Ella, the reflective AI voice and co-cognition system behind a protocol-driven Personal World Model of how the human body adapts to stress, altitude, fasting, and recovery over time.

 Science refined by Ella.
 Proven in the field.